 I know, this is a bit of a rookie mistake, everyone knows you need a credit card in the driver’s name!
 But I didn’t and learned the lesson the hard way. (yet again I am blogging about my mistakes to hopefully save someone else the same pain!)

 The guy behind the desk was no help at all saying the only option for us to take the car was to pay for the full insurance package at a cost of over a thousand euros.

 We already had yearly excess insurance so didn’t want to pay this and this was way more for the insurance than we paid for actually renting the car!

-We made one call to Auto Europe and they quickly transferred the booking into my name and we were away 5 minutes later.
+We made one call to the booking website and they quickly transferred the booking into my name and we were away 5 minutes later.
 The car rental firm themselves were no help at all and I am sure that if we had booked direct we would have had to pay the extra or leave without the car.

 On a trip to Lanzarote we were forced to stay longer (hooray!) when our daughter caught chicken pox (boo!).
 This meant we had to extend our car hire by a few days, so we called in at the rental office to try to extend the deal.